spratt/spratt.github.io/_posts/2016-02-24-VM-Differences.markdown

 	DEFERRED_SWITCH_CALL
 {% endhighlight %}

+As unsatisfying as it is, I'm not really sure what this does.
+It seems to copy byte-by-byte from user space to kernel space.

 ## Dead queue (OpenBSD versus NetBSD)

 I've mostly been studying UVM since I began to study virtual memory.
 When I began, I assumed that OpenBSD was mostly still running a VM system that was based on Cranor's UVM.
 However, it seems that OpenBSD's VM system was substantially rewritten in 2011 by Ariane van der Steldt.